clemsos/writings/_quora/2018-12-04-Why-do-many-Google-employees-protest-Project-Dragonfly-on-moral-and-censorship-grounds-dont-they-understand-that-Google-is-a-for-profit-business.md

 title: |
-    Why do many Google employees protest Project Dragonfly on moral and censorship grounds; don\'t they understand that Google is a for-profit business? - Quora
+    Why do many Google employees protest Project Dragonfly on moral and censorship grounds; don\'t they understand that Google is a for-profit business?
 ---

 With such bad name, I am starting to wonder if "Project Dragonfly" is